PART 12: INJUNCTIONS AND OTHER INTERIM RELIEF BEFORE HEARING

 (3) The Court may also require the applicant to prepare a note of the hearing setting out the salient points and arguments canvassed before the Court and may order such a note to be served together with the court documents on any opponent who is not present at the hearing or within a reasonable time after the service of the court documents.

-(b) where the requestor provides an unextracted order referred to in sub-paragraph (3)(a), he or she must provide a copy of the extracted order to the ICA within 8 working days from the date of notification to the ICA of the order.
+(b) where the requestor provides an unextracted order* referred to in sub-paragraph (3)(a), he or she must provide a copy of the extracted order to the ICA within 8 working days from the date of notification to the ICA of the order. *An “unextracted order” mentioned in this paragraph refers to the draft order of Court that has been duly signed by one party or both parties (as the case may be) and electronically filed through IELS, and that is pending approval by the Family Justice Courts.

-(5) If the order referred to in sub-paragraph (3)(a) is varied pursuant to a further order such that further travel restrictions apply, the requestor shall immediately notify the ICA of the same, copying the other party, and provide a copy of the further order (in which event the requirements set out at sub-paragraphs (3)(a) and (b) would apply).
-The further notification to the ICA must be given at least 1 working day before the ICA is required to act on the further travel restrictions.
+(5) If the order referred to in sub-paragraph (3)(a) is varied pursuant to a further order such that further travel restrictions apply, the requestor shall immediately notify the ICA of the same, provide a copy of the further order in that notification (in which event the requirements set out at sub-paragraphs (3)(a) and (b) would apply, with the necessary modifications in relation to the further order as they apply in relation to the order referred to in sub-paragraph (3)(a)), and copy the other party or parties to the proceedings in which that further order was obtained.

-(6) The notification to the ICA referred to in sub-paragraph (3)(a), provision of a copy of the extracted order referred to in sub-paragraph (3)(b) and the further notifications to the ICA referred to in sub-paragraphs (4) and (5) must be sent to the ICA via an email (which should not exceed 5MB in size) to the email address set out below (and copied to the other party or the party’s solicitors via email or ordinary mail, whichever applicable) during the ICA’s working hours only:
+(6) The notifications to the ICA referred to in sub-paragraphs (3)(a), (4), (5) and (5A), and the copies of the extracted orders or further orders referred to in sub-paragraphs (3)(b), (4) and (5), must be sent to the ICA via email (which should not exceed 5MB in size) to the email address set out below (and copied to the other party (being a party to the proceedings in relation to which the notification was sent to the ICA or the order was obtained) or the party’s solicitors via email or ordinary mail, whichever is applicable).
+All such emails to the ICA will be attended to during the ICA’s working hours only:

-ICA’s email address: ICA_FJC_Notification@ica.gov.sg
+ICA’s email address: [email protected]

 ICA’s working hours are: